TheoBounac/SUMMER-SCHOOL-RL/doc/training_instruction.md

 # 🏋️ Training (MJLab)

-Go to the MJLab workspace:
+(Make sure you completed the docker installation) Inside the container, go to the MJLab workspace:

 ```bash
 cd /opt/mjlab